ghifarit53/varsity-codes/readme.txt

 # waht

-a repository to keep all my coding assignment, maybe you'll find/learn something useful here
+a repository to keep all my coding assignment from the 8th edition of "Problem Solving and Program Design in C" hope you'll find/learn something useful here

-# faq where
+# faq

-q: can i yoink the code
+q: yoink yes?
-a: sure, but don't make it too obvious, though i recommend not to
+a: sure but plz dont make it too obv